Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Introduction

+This in particular implies that $b_k \sim \nu_k$ where $\nu_k$ was defined in \eqref{eq:asymp} as the exact first order asymptotic of eigenvalues of the Karhunen-Lo\`{e}ve decomposition for fBm.
+Hence our series expansion is not only rate-optimal but is asymptotically equivalent to the Karhunen-Lo\`{e}ve decomposition in terms of the squared mean error.
+This also implies that the error of quantization behaves asymptotically as if the Karhunen-Lo\`eve expansion were used, which is another advantage of our expansion.

-The first section is devoted to study harmonic properties of the class $\Gamma$.
-In the second section, we present our series expansion for fBm, where we prove both uniform convergence and rate-optimality.
+Section \ref{sec:har} is devoted to some preliminaries.
+In Section \ref{sec:main}, we present our series expansion for fBm, where we prove both uniform convergence and rate-optimality.
 Next, we generalize this series expansion to a large class of Gaussian processes, before applying it to functional quantization.
+All proofs are deferred to the Appendix.